MMblokl/DART_DisTomo/README.md

 <table>
   <caption>
-    Average <strong>rNMP</strong> &amp; <strong>SSIM</strong> values for each phantom family for DART, changing the <em>p</em> parameter that signifies the random chance a pixel is sampled as a free pixel together with the entire border.
+    Average <strong>rNMP</strong> &amp; <strong>SSIM</strong> values for each phantom family for DART, changing the <em>p</em> parameter that signifies the probability a pixel is sampled as a fixed pixel in the DART reconstruction.
   </caption>
   <thead>
     <tr>